Our team

 Education Officer

-Chanda grew up thirty minutes outside of Siem Reap.
-In 2015 she graduated from high school and began studying law at university.
-She believes “it is important that people in Cambodia know and understand how laws should be used.”
-Soon after, she began working at Free To Shine as an Education Officer.
-In her words, "I wanted to work at FTS is because I want to help poor children gain knowledge and escape from various abuses."
-This year Chanda was proud to graduate with her bachelor degree and looks forward to using her knowledge in her role at Free To Shine.
-Chanda says, “I am really pleased to work at Free To Shine because I can provide girls with care and safety by visiting them every month.
-I can learn about the problems they face and I am happy to be involved to help them calmly solve their problems."
+Chanda grew up just thirty minutes outside of Siem Reap.
+After graduating from high school in 2015, she pursued a degree in law at university, driven by the belief that “it is important that people in Cambodia know and understand how laws should be used.”
+Shortly thereafter, she joined Free To Shine as an Education Officer.
+Reflecting on her decision, she shared, "I wanted to work at Free To Shine because I want to help poor children gain knowledge and escape from various abuses."
+In 2019, Chanda proudly earned her bachelor’s degree and continued on to pursue a master’s degree in Business Administration.
+She expresses her satisfaction with her work, saying, “I am really pleased to work at Free To Shine because I can provide girls with care and safety by visiting them every month.
+I can learn about the problems they face, and I am happy to be involved in helping them calmly solve their problems."

 Cheat